GET Device Readings

 GET /v5/devices/{device_id}/data

 Retrieves time-series measurements for a single device.
-Get the device_id from List Devices, then call this endpoint to pull the device's readings over a date or timestamp window.
+Get the device_id from List Devices, then call this endpoint to pull the device's readings over a date range, timestamp range, or relative window.

 Authentication